joel-sparc/myHealth/README.md

 The **Hospital Information System** is the central management application that coordinates the flow of information between Ancillary Services and Patient Care Facilities.

+The **Patient Registration Application** represents the software application that provides a way to enter information about newly admited patients into the Hospital Information System.
+In this architecture, the Patient Registration Application is hosted by the Patient Care Facility and employees of that facility are responsible for patient data entry.

 The **Patient Care Facility** represents a hospital-affiliated medical practice.
 This could be a family medical practice or a pediatric practice, for example.
 In real-world applications, multiple Patient Care Facilities would likely be connected to a network of one or more Hospital Information Systems.